 You will notice that there is a colour system going on with this calendar.
 This stemmed from a previously made item prior to becoming a path, the Novemmorium.

-This was an older experiment with the concept of feng shui cosmology and its related Pa Kua, and was originally called the Ehoah Pa Kua, but changed to Novemmorium to convey that it wasn’t a necessary element in Ehoah and that other such elements are welcome on the Ehoah Path.
+This was an older experiment that was inspired by the ‘Bagua’ – a Taoist compass traditionally used to orient your life.
+The Bagua has eight diagrams used in Taoist cosmology to represent the fundamental principles of reality, seen as a range of eight interrelated concepts.
+The Novemmorium on the other hand, takes the same chart shape but has its own names and interrelated meanings to aid in conceptualizing Nature.
+The Novemmorium isn’t a necessary element in Ehoah and other such elements are welcome on the Ehoah Path.
 Likewise these Kalendars are not necessary either and are merely designed as an option for use by Saegoahs.
 That way it remains open to diverse approaches and views for achieving Ehoah, enabling a greater potential for practitioners to be successful in their journey.

 When making the original calendar, for kicks I overlayed the Novemmorium to see what it would look like.
 And to my surprise it lined up a lot of things, as well as making the yearly changes come out more clearer.